-The principal activity of the Company and its controlled entities ('Consolidated Entity') during the year was mineral exploration.
-There were no significant changes in the nature of the Consolidated Entity's principal activity during the year.
+The principal activity of the Company and its controlled entities ('Consolidated Entity') during the period was mineral exploration.
+There were no significant changes in the nature of the Consolidated Entity's principal activity during the period.

 DIVIDENDS PAID OR RECOMMENDED